t-p/microblog/README.markdown

 now you should be set to start the application
 $ rails server

-you cat look at my rspec stuff via
+you can look at my rspec stuff via
 $ rspec spec/